Colognesi/Airbnb-2018-Analysis/README.md

 # Nanodegree-Projects

-Place to put the projects I made on the Data Science Nanodegree.
+This repository is made with the intent do place the projects developed during the course and use it as my _portfolio_.